 Every morning I would wake up to dug-up potted plants and mess of soil on my porch.
 So I decided to do a bit of research and figure out exactly what was digging my plants up at night.

-Rodents, squirrels, raccoons, foxes, and household pets can be digging up your potted plants at night.
-They might be attracted to the plants or the bugs crawling around in the potting soil.
+Animals are digging up your potted plants at night.
+This includes rodents, squirrels, raccoons, foxes, cats, and dogs.
+The animals might be searching for insects in the soil or playing with the soil.
 You can add a physical barrier, repellent herbs, bonemeal, or cayenne pepper to keep them away.

 It’s best that you understand exactly what animal is attacking your potted plants at night.
 This will help you take the appropriate actions to keep them out of your plants and make sure they don’t dig up the soil.
 There are some tips and methods I’ve written below so keep reading.